LTGRP/laser-level-webcam-linux/README.md

 2. Clone this repository or download the ZIP file and extract it to a folder on your computer.

-3. Open a terminal or command prompt and navigate to the folder where you extracted the files.
+3. Open a terminal and navigate to the folder where you extracted the files.

 4. Install the required packages by running the following command:

-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

 This command will install all the required packages listed in the `requirements.txt` file.

 5. Once the packages are installed, run the application by running the following command:

-`python main.py` from the **laser_level_tool** folder.
+`python3 main.py` from the **laser_level_tool** folder.

 This will launch the application and start capturing video from your webcam.

 ## Usage

-I’ll make a video explaining this tool and the workflow in greater detail, but in the meantime, work from the left to the right of the tool.
+bhowiebkr made a video explaining this tool and the workflow in greater detail, but in the meantime, work from the left to the right of the tool.
 Some helpful tips:

-- About 100 sub-samples.
-I tried up to 1000 sub-samples and didn’t find much more of a difference.
+- About 100 sub-samples. bhowiebkr tried up to 1000 sub-samples and didn’t find much more of a difference.
 - remove 50% of the outliers
 - crank the smoothing way up
 - let the tool stay on for at least 5 minutes so the webcam sensor stays at a consistent temp.
 It will drift while getting up to temp.
 It might be best to test this on your own sensor by taking the same measurement from a cold start and time how long it takes before the samples stop drifting.